ronwimmer/race_game/README.md

 # race_game
-Simple race game using Python 3.9 and PyGame \n
+Simple race game using Python 3.9 and PyGame

 You need to install PyGame Module to run it